Page Contents

 Around halfway up, we got a view I will never forget, my first glimpse of the wall.
 An opening in the forest revealed this magnificent view of a wall that went on for miles, the first of many breath-taking views we’d be seeing over the next few days.

-Reaching the top of the tower really was a moment of realisation that I’ve made it, to the Great Wall of China.
-The views from here are immense, you can see for miles.
-What struck me is how the wall follows to top of the mountain, the very top ridge.
+Reaching the top of the tower was a moment of pure realization: I’d made it to the Ming Dynasty Great Wall of China.
+The views from up there are nothing short of breathtaking; you can see for miles in every direction.
+What really struck me was how the wall snakes along the mountain’s ridge, right at the very top.

-We started walking with little to no people, and as we got closer to Mutianyu we started to see more, most people were walking from the tourist spot as far as they could manage before turning back, not hiking from A to B like we were.
+We started our walk with almost no one else around, but as we got closer to Mutianyu, we began to see more people.
+Most of them were walking from the tourist spot, going as far as they could before turning back—not hiking the full stretch like we were.

 Overnight: our driver picked us up from an agreed meeting point and we headed to Gubei Water Town, to what I can only describe as a huge purpose-built village of hotels and entertainment.
 It was also somewhere that is the only place to offer night visits to the wall by cable car.
 The wall is lit by spotlights and lights running along the top, it’s certainly a sight worth seeing.